WASM Plugins

 ABI Contract

-WASM modules communicate with Alloy through linear memory using a pointer/length convention.
+In practice, this means Alloy and your plugin communicate through linear memory using a pointer/length convention.
 Your module must export specific functions that Alloy calls during the build.

 alloc(size i32) -> ptr i32